April 28, 2025

 How does mulching help maintain soil?

-Mulching increases soil fertility by releasing nutrients as it decomposes.
-Organic mulches, like grass clippings and leaves, are beneficial because they contain nitrogen and other nutrients.
-These elements promote plant growth and development.
+Mulch adds nutrients back into the soil as it decomposes.
+Organic mulches like grass clippings and leaves contain nitrogen and other vital nutrients that support healthy plant growth and development.

 What are the limitations of mulching?